O'Gavaghant History, Family Crest & Coats of Arms

 Early Notables of the O'Gavaghant family (pre 1700)

 Another 39 words (3 lines of text) are included under the topic Early O'Gavaghant Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the O'Gavaghant family to the New World and Oceana
+Migration of the O'Gavaghant family

 A great mass of Ireland's native population left the island in the 19th century, seeking relief from various forms of social, religious, and economic discrimination.
 This Irish exodus was primarily to North America.
 If the migrants survived the long ocean journey, many unfortunately would find more discrimination in the colonies of British North America and the fledgling United States of America.
 These newly arrived Irish were, however, wanted as a cheap source of labor for the many large agricultural and industrial projects that were essential to the development of what would become two of the wealthiest nations in the western world.
 Early immigration and passenger lists indicate many people bearing the O'Gavaghant name: Daniel Gavin who landed in Virginia in 1654; John Gavin settled in Pennsylvania in 1773; Thomas Gavin settled in Maryland in 1774; James Gaven landed in America in 1690.

 You May Also Like